 Travelling to the Isle of Wight by ferry

-If you are travelling to the Isle of Wight, there are 200 ferry crossings from the mainland each day from Southampton, Portsmouth and Lymington.
+There are 200 ferry crossings from the mainland each day from Southampton, Portsmouth and Lymington.
 Services into Ryde and Cowes only take foot passengers, while those wanting to cross with a vehicle must use East Cowes, Fishbourne or Yarmouth.

 See red-funnel-ferry.com, ferryto.co.uk or wightlink.co.uk for more detailed information.